realliance/senior-game/GETTINGSTARTED.md

 # Unity's Entity Component System

 Unity's Entity Component System (ECS) is the *new* way of creating gameplay within the Unity Engine.
-It's idealistic goal is to completely replace Monobehaviour.
+Its idealistic goal is to completely replace Monobehaviour.

 Due to the complexity of the package, ECS will be introduced first.
 The Unity NetCode library and Physics library will be mentioned where it makes sense, and then fully discussed at the end.